 “We were all surprised at the results and found out where we need to shore up some of our issues,” said Pietrantonio.

-Armed with clarity and self-awareness from the Strategy Assessment, the leadership team set out to plan a strategy they were aligned on and felt confident in executing.
+Armed with clarity and self-awareness, the leadership team set out to plan a strategy they were aligned on and felt confident in executing.

-Since taking the Strategy Assessment and participating in the Execute Strategy with Confidence workshop, Teakdecking’s leadership team is operating with more self-awareness than before.
+Since participating in the Execute Strategy with Confidence workshop, Teakdecking’s leadership team is operating with more self-awareness than before.
 It’s also more realistic about what it’ll take to achieve its goals.
 “It makes you more aware of what you need to do, how hard you need to work, what you need to overcome, who’s going to do a better job at something than you thought,” explained Strauss.
 “I think it was just very eye-opening.”